bnkamalesh/webgo/README.md

 ### Context

-Any app specific context can be be set inside the router, and is made available inside every request handler via HTTP request context.
-The webgo Context also provides the route configuration itself as well as the URI parameters.
+Any app specific context can be set inside the router, and is available inside every request handler via HTTP request context.
+The Webgo Context (injected into HTTP request context) also provides the route configuration itself as well as the URI parameters.

 ```
 router := webgo.NewRouter(*webgo.Config, []*Route)